 Image: Localization of the PBs marker GFP-DCP1, and SGs eIF4E.
 5-day-old Col Arabidopsis seedlings expressing GFP-DCP1 (green) were heat stressed at 39°C for 40 min and then immunostained with anti-elF4E (red) as described previously.
 Root cells were examined by confocal laser microscopy.
 Control seedlings were grown at 23°C. Note the proximity between eIF4E and DCP1 denoted by arrowheads.
 Scale bars, 2 μm.
 (Plant Signal Behav.
 2015; 10: e1071005).

-Furthermore, factors regulating dynamics of chromatin structure in the nucleus have a direct impact on the expression of genetic information.
+Furthermore, we study RNP complexes that undergo phase-separation in the nucleus.
+Factors regulating the dynamics of chromatin structure in the nucleus have a direct impact on the expression of genetic information.
 Cohesin is a multi-subunit protein complex and represents a proteolytic target of KISC.
 Cohesin is crucial for pairing sister chromatids during cell division, DNA repair and regulation of gene transcription and silencing.
 We discovered that cohesin is loaded on chromatin by the Scc2-Scc4 complex (also known as the NIBPL-MAU2 complex) in plants (J. Cell Sci.
 2017 130: 1051-1063).
 The NIBPL-MAU2 complex is indispensable for cell fate establishment during early stages of embryo development.
 NIBPL-MAU2 mutants show fate reversion of the terminally differentiated suspensor cells of the embryonic tissue.
 Our findings have established the NIBPL-MAU2 complex as an evolutionary conserved machinery controlling cohesin loading and chromatin structure maintenance, and provide new insight into the plant-specific role of this complex in controlling cell fate during embryogenesis.
-Our research seeks to achieve a comprehensive understanding of cellular and nuclear ribonucleoprotein complexes, using a full spectrum of molecular, cellular, genetic, and biochemical approaches.

 Our team in 2017 harvesting rapeseed.